 - Run a separate ad group for each specific video ad format you want to use

 - You can also run multiple ad groups

 The Ads tab is where you go to create and manage your ads.
 Within this tab, you can create, edit, and preview your video ads.
-You can also see and customise your ads' statistics, bids, and more.
+You can also see and customize your ads' statistics, bids and more.